 Rob is a youth theatre leader and director who specialises in amplifying young people’s voices and stories.
 Born and raised in Nottinghamshire he truly values the empowerment community arts offers.
 That doesn’t mean you can’t have some fun along the way – games and play hold an essential role in his work.

-Sarah is a theatre practitioner who works in community and educational settings.
-She performs in the Story Explorers tour for early years and runs in-house Young Companies for the Playhouse.
+Sarah is one of our in house practitioners and is a theatre practitioner who works in community and educational settings.
+She has performed in the Story Explorers tour for early years and runs in-house Young Companies for the Playhouse.
 She also examines for LAMDA and teaches Contemporary Dance.
-Sarah is a former Head of Drama and has directed many large scale productions.
+Sarah has a particular interest in physical theatre/movement direction, and is a former Head of Drama, works for exams boards and has directed many large scale productions.

 Sharon White is a Freelance Director/Theatre Maker.
 She has directed a wide range of work including contemporary, classical, stylised and musical theatre.
 She is also a versatile practitioner with considerable experience leading musical theatre and drama workshops.
 She works to bring about a unified vision and to lead others carefully through the process of theatre making.